 Have a 12-muffin tin lined with paper cups (paper liners) or buttered.
 Using liners is very convenient because you hardly have to wash the muffin tin, and the muffins are easier to transport if necessary.

-Add the sifted dry ingredients (2 cups of all-purpose flour, ¼ teaspoon salt, 2 teaspoons of baking powder, and ¾ teaspoon of baking soda) and mix a little.
+Add the sifted dry ingredients: 2 cups all-purpose flour, 2 teaspoons baking powder, ¾ teaspoon baking soda, ¼ teaspoon salt, ¼ teaspoon ground cinnamon and ½ teaspoon vanilla extract; mix a little with a spatula.
 It doesn't need to be fully incorporated before you add the rest of the ingredients.
-At this point, you should change to a spatula if using an electric mixer.
-You can have the ingredients measured and sift them directly over the oil batter (like I do) or sift them in a medium bowl first and then add to the muffin batter.
+You can have the dry ingredients measured and sift them directly over the oil batter (like I do) or sift them in a medium bowl first and then add to the muffin batter.

 Scoop portions into the paper liners dividing as evenly as possible.